Henri-Mercier Lake: Toponymy

-The denomination "Lac Henri-Mercier" in use since 1942 to designate this body of water.
-Previously, this body of water was designated “Lac Paul”.
+The denomination "Lac Henri-Mercier" has been used since 1942 to designate this body of water.
+Previously, it was designated "Lac Paul".
 The Commission de géographie de Québec, the current Commission de toponymie du Québec, adopted this name on March 5, 1959.
 Subsequently, the toponym "lac Henri-Mercier" was formalized on December 5, 1968, by the Commission de toponymie du Québec.